Study program: Human Medicine

-The UMFST of Targu Mures and all its study programmes are accredited by the Romanian Agency for Quality Assurance in Higher Education (ARACIS).
+The UMFST of Targu Mures and all its study programs are accredited by the Romanian Agency for Quality Assurance in Higher Education (ARACIS).

 The medical license of the EU country Romania is automatically approved throughout the EU, including Germany, on the basis of the directive on the recognition of professional qualifications.
 After completing their studies, graduates are also entitled to take the American State Examination (USMLE).